Oren14/Seattle-Airbnb-Exploration/README.md

 ## 1. Project overview

-Using data scarped by kaggle, This notebook will explore data from the Seattle housing market, and using Pandas and othe libaries try to anser business questions regarding Settles vecation market.
+Using data scraped by kaggle, This notebook will explore data from the Seattle housing market, and togather with Pandas and other libraries try to answer business questions regarding Seattle's vacation market:

+How does the average price change across the year? <br>
+Does that mean that it’s also the hardest time to get a reservation? <br>
+Another interesting metric is, how do the consumers choose to rate their property? <br>
+How do price and score affect each other?

 ## 2 .Libraries used:

-import pandas as pd
+import pandas as pd <br>
-import numpy as np
+import numpy as np <br>
-import matplotlib.pyplot as plt from datetime import datetime as dt import seaborn as sns from datetime import datetime
+import matplotlib.pyplot as plt <br>
+from datetime import datetime as dt <br>
+import seaborn as sns <br>
+from datetime import datetime

 ## 3 Data been imported:

-'df_calendar = pd.read_csv('raw_data/calendar.csv')'
-'df_listings = pd.read_csv('raw_data/listings.csv')'
-'df_reviews = pd.read_csv('raw_data/reviews.csv')'

-'df_calendar' - Calender dataset showing prices of listings thorugh the year for AirBnb_Seattle 'df_listings' - Listing dataset of the host Listings in 2016 for AirBnb_Seattle 'df_reviews' - Reviews dataset of the customer Reviews in 2016 for AirBnb_Seattle
+`df_calendar` - Calender dataset showing prices of listings thorugh the year for AirBnb_Seattle <br>
+`df_listings` - Listing dataset of the host Listings in 2016 for AirBnb_Seattle <br>
+`df_reviews` - Reviews dataset of the customer Reviews in 2016 for AirBnb_Seattle <br>